 In 2009 our Trust Board made the decision to extend the scope of our statutory General Duties to include other protected characteristic groups in our new three-year equality & inclusion strategy.
 This was in keeping with the establishment of the Equality & Human Rights Commission in 2007, bringing together the previous commissions separately covering disability, gender and race.
 It was also in anticipation of the General Duty to be placed on public sector bodies by the forthcoming Equality Act 2010.
-The new Equality Act 2010 places a general duty on all public bodies to have due regard to eliminating unlawful discrimination, harassment, victimization and any other conduct prohibited by the Act; advance equality of opportunity between people who share a protected characteristic and people who do not share it.
+The new Equality Act 2010 places a general duty on all public bodies to have due regard to eliminating unlawful discrimination, harassment, victimization and any other conduct prohibited by the Act; advance equality of opportunity between people who share a protected characteristic and people who do not share it; foster good relations between people who share a protected characteristic and people who do not share it.